Beasta2768/Final-Year-Project/Logbook.md

 ## Week 10 (18/11/24) !!!
 ### Lecture & Seminar
-- Introduce major sections
-	- brief conclusion at the end
-- don't talk about your own systems structure in the lit review
-	-

 ### Project Development (6-7/10/24)

 ### Advanced web development

 ## Week 11 (25/11/24) !!!
 ### Lecture & Seminar
-- Introduce major sections
-	- brief conclusion at the end
-- don't talk about your own systems structure in the lit review
-	-

 ### Project Development (6-7/10/24)

 ### Advanced web development